 BIG EAST institutions reside in nine of the nation's 33 largest media markets, including New York, Chicago, Philadelphia, Washington, Tampa, Pittsburgh, Hartford, Milwaukee and Cincinnati.
-With the incoming members, the BIG EAST markets will contain almost one fourth of all television households in the U.S.
+With the incoming members, the BIG EAST markets will contain almost one fourth kets will contain almost one fourth of all television households in the U.S.